VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 the event bus and then deliver the event to the subscriber.
 In this bounded context, the only subscriber is a workflow.

-### Workflow
+### Coordinating Workflow

-In this bounded context, a workflow is a class that coordinates the behavior of the aggregates in the domain.
+In this bounded context, a Coordinating Workflow (or workflow) is a class that coordinates the behavior of the aggregates in the domain.
 A workflow subscribes to the events that the aggregates raise, and then follow a simple set of rules to determine which command or commands to send.
 The workflow does not contain any business logic, simply logic to determine the next command to send.
 The workflow is implemented as a state machine, so when the workflow responds to an event, it can change its internal state in addition to sending a new command.

 The workflow in this bounded context can receive commands as well as subscribe to events.